KrisStoyanov/XMLProject/README.md

           - Position;
           - Scale;
           - Speed;
-          - Cargo ( can be one of two: crate or Barrel ( there can be changes, name of cargo must be the same as the name in the prefabs)).
+          - Cargo ( can be one of two: Crate or Barrel ( there can be changes, name of cargo must be the same as the name in the prefabs)).
         - Arrows:
           - Position.
         - HealthPotion: